AndriiKozyaruk/test-chat/README.md

 start beck-end run
   npm run start-server

+small comments:
   .env file must be in gitignore but this test task
+  Is you don't see the new messages just try to scroll down in element My backend part like a shit, but this test not about the back-end